 If you’re a golfer, you’ve likely seen Toro’s (NYSE:TTC) turf maintenance machines out on the golf course.
 Toro is the world leader in turf maintenance products.
 A few years ago, it got into the winter business buying Boss Snow Plows for $227 million.

 Toro is one of those companies that delivers for shareholders, yet tends to fly under the radar.

-Up 36% year-to-date, TTC stock has a 15-year annualized total return of 16.5%, which is almost double the U.S. total market over the same period.
+Up 35% in the last year, TTC stock has a 15-year annualized total return of 16.5%, which is almost double the U.S. total market over the same period.

 By combining the three businesses, Toro will improve its marketing, sales and service while lowering the overall cost of providing these services.